javierhimura/ArchyShadowlands/README.md

-# ArchyBFA
+# ArchyShadowlands
-Fork of Archy WOW Addon to make it compatible with BFA
+Unofficial Fork of Archy WOW Addon to make it compatible with Shadowlands